-- (1) Each faculty will establish its own Examination Board to organise examinations and handle the duties and obligations set forth by applicable examination regulations.
+(1) Each faculty will establish its own Examination Board to organise examinations and handle the duties and obligations set forth by these General Examination Regulations.
 Examination Boards are considered independent bodies of Rhine-Waal University of Applied Sciences as well as public authorities under German administrative procedural law.
-An Examination Board consists of a chairperson, a deputy chairperson, and six additional members.
-The Faculty Council will elect the chairperson, deputy chairperson and two additional members from the faculty's pool of professors, one member from the faculty's academic staff, one member from the faculty's non-academic staff, and two members from the faculty's student body.
+An Examination Board consists of a chairperson, a deputy chairperson and six additional members.
+The Faculty Council will elect the chairperson, deputy chairperson and two additional members from the faculty's professors, one member from the faculty's academic staff, one member from the faculty's non-academic staff and two members from the faculty's student body.
 The term in office for full-time employees and their proxies is four years; the term in office for students and their proxies is one year.
-Re-election is permitted. - (2) Examination Boards are responsible for ensuring compliance with examination regulations within the corresponding faculty.
+Re-election is permitted.

+(2) Examination Boards are responsible for ensuring compliance with the examination regulations of their faculties.
 They are also responsible for the organisation and proper conduct of examinations.
 The fundamental responsibility of the deans as defined by Section 27 (1) HG NRW remains unaffected.
-Examination Boards are responsible, in particular, for ruling on appeals against decisions made during examination procedures.
-In addition, Examination Boards are responsible for reporting annually to their respective Faculty Council on current trends with regard to both examinations and graduation progress of students.
+Examination Boards are responsible, in particular, for deciding on objections to decisions made during examination procedures.
+In addition, Examination Boards are responsible for reporting annually to their respective Faculty Council on current trends with regard to both examinations and the study duration of students.
 Reports will include recommendations for reforming and updating examinations and curricula.
-Examination Boards may delegate their everyday duties and tasks to the chairperson; this does not apply to ruling on appeals.
+Examination Boards may delegate their everyday duties and tasks to the chairperson; this does not apply to ruling on objections.

-- (3) Examination Boards have a quorum when the chairperson or the deputy chairperson, at least one additional professor, and at least two other members with voting power are present at a meeting.
+(3) Examination Boards have a quorum when the chairperson or the deputy chairperson, at least one additional professor, and at least two other members with voting power are present.
 At least half of the members with voting power in attendance must be professors.
-Measures are passed by simple majority.
-In the event of a tie, the chairperson casts the deciding vote.
-Non-professor members of Examination Boards may not participate in academic-pedagogic decisions, in particular on credit transfer requests or the appointment of examiners and observers.
-In addition, student members of the Examination Boards may not participate in decisions or discussions on issues relating to their own examinations or the formulation of examination tasks.
-For decisions per sentence 5, Examination Boards have a quorum when the chairperson or deputy chairperson and at least two additional professors are present. - (4) Examination Board members have the right to observe examinations within their jurisdiction.
-This right does not extend to student members for examinations that they must complete in the current examination period. - (5) All members of the Examination Board, their proxies, examiners and observers are subject to strict confidentiality obligations.
-Members who are not currently employed in public service must be sworn to confidentiality by the chairperson. - (6) Any detrimental decisions made by an Examination Board or its chairperson must be communicated to the affected student without delay.
-The student has the right to be heard before a final decision is reached.
+Measures are passed by simple majority vote.
+In the event of a tie, the chairperson has the deciding vote.
+Non-professor members of Examination Boards may not participate in academic-pedagogic decisions, in particular credit transfer requests or other appraisals of examinations, or the appointment of examiners and observers.
+In addition, student members of Examination Boards may not participate in decisions or discussions on issues relating to their own examinations or the contents of examinations.
+For decisions per sentence 5, Examination Boards have a quorum when the chairperson or deputy chairperson and at least two additional professors are present.

+(4) Examination Board members have the right to observe examinations in person.
+This right does not extend to student members for examinations that they must sit for in the current examination period.

+(5) All members of the Examination Board, their proxies, examiners and observers are subject to strict confidentiality.
+Members who are not currently employed in public service must be sworn to confidentiality by the chairperson.

+(6) Any detrimental decisions made by an Examination Board or its chairperson must be communicated to the affected student without delay.
+The student has the right to be heard before a final decision is made.

-Examiners and observers
+Section 8 Examiners and observers